thomashoullier/emacs-config/README.md

     looking for something that works out of the box and that you don't need to configure then please go there.
   * https://www.emacswiki.org/ for the configuration of some packages.

+## Licensing
+I copy-pasted some things from the EmacsWiki, so we redistribute this work under their GPLv2 license.